thejoycekung/joyce.fyi/content/posts/ductf-2020.md

 I agree.
 It *was* highly annoying.

-Overall, the technique required was to order the dots from top to bottom, left to right, and shuffle the corresponding `lol` string as well.
+Overall, the technique required was to order the dots from top to bottom, left to right.
+Since each dot mapped to an index in the `lol` string, the `lol` string had to be reordered as well.
 Then, the binary string can be translated to ASCII.

 **Flag**: DUCTF{i_turn3d_mysE1f_inT0_s0m3_f1ag}
 **Tools**: [Binary decoder](https://gchq.github.io/CyberChef/#recipe=From_Binary('Space'))